haolibai/PolarizationPruning/cifar/README.md

     mkdir ./events/       # TensorBoard events
     ```

     > Note: Checkpoints will be named as `checkpoint.pth.tar` and `model_best.pth.tar`.
-The program will overwrite existed checkpoints in the checkpoint directory.
-Make sure to use a different checkpoint directory name at different experiments.
+The program will overwrite existing checkpoints in the checkpoint directory.
+Make sure to use a different checkpoint directory name in different experiments.
 We recommend using the experiment name as directory, e.g., `--save ./resnet56-cifar`.

 ## ResNet-56